-The final objective of deliverable D5.2 - Plan for the dissemination and exploitation including communication activities v1 is to present an initial exploitation plan for CENTAUR project, including an overview of the potential products and services to be offered and their position in the market.
-Two more versions are foreseen to be implemented:
+The final objective of deliverable D5.3 - Plan for the dissemination and exploitation including communication activities v2 is to present an interim exploitation plan for CENTAUR project, including an overview of the potential products and services to be offered and their position in the market.
+One final version that will include recommended market strategies for successful commercialization of these products and services, is foreseen to be released towards the end of the project (M34).